jakob-bagterp/browserist/docs/user-guide/tools/input-validation.md

 ```

 ## URL Validation
-How to prompt the user for a valid URL:
+How to prompt the user for a valid URL in the terminal:

 ```python title="" linenums="1"
 from browserist import Browser